We live in an era of souped-up super-creams promising complexion transformation, one cream does all if you can multi-task, so can your cream!

 You have to do extensive research into the concentrations of the ingredient needed for activation.
 This is a process done for all ingredients in every single cream (and this takes a long time!)
 Every single ingredient added into a David Deans product is calculated and designed to be there.
 This is one of the reasons it took 9 years for the DD range to be developed.

-– if you have an ingredient which does not reach the activation level, then a result is NOT seen ( isn’t seen at its full capacity).
+– if you have an ingredient that does not reach the activation level, then a result is NOT seen ( isn’t seen at its full capacity).

 So why can you not have heaps of peptides in a cream??